Christopher Marlowe –

 Christopher Marlowe’s hand in parts of the Henry VI plays has been suspected since the 18th century but this marks the first prominent billing in an edition of Shakespeare’s collected works.

 The two dramatists will appear jointly on each of the three title pages in the latest edition of the New Oxford Shakespeare, a landmark project to be published in October 2016.

-2016 is the 400th anniversary of Shakespeare’s death.
+2016 was the 400th anniversary of Shakespeare’s death.
 Imagine that Christopher Marlowe did not meet his death in a tavern brawl on 30 May 1593 but with the aid of the secret service escaped to Italy and an innocent stranger killed in his place.